ArthurHovanesian/hangman/README.md

 4. - [ ] Use AirBnB style guide and linter

-5. - [ ] checkUserGuess function might have too much going on / is not very clean.
-Hard to figure it out.
+5. - [ ] getWord checkUserGuess functions have too much going on / are not very clean.
+Hard to figure it out just by reading them.
+Separate concerns and tighten them up.

 6. - [x] Routing logic for virtual keypress
   - trigger handleClick function on App level to check for existence of Letter